Paris – The 10 Best Art Museums

 The Jacquemart-André provides a very different experience from most of the venues on our Top-10 List.
 This is a private museum, located in the 8th arrondissement at 158 Boulevard Haussmann, that has preserved the feeling of a private home.
 The mansion was completed in 1875 and opened to the public as a museum in 1913.

-“God the Father” (below) is presently on display as part of the first-rate Bellini exhibition.
+“God the Father” (below) was displayed in 2023 as part of the first-rate Bellini exhibition.

 If you want to enjoy additional images from the Bellini exhibit, plus learn about the previous shows at the Jacquemart-André devoted to Füssli, Gallen-Kallela and Botticelli, please read our article entitled “Jacquemart-André — A Wonderful Little Museum in Paris.”